 Contact Christy at email@example.com to schedule a facilitator to meet your family before a walk, if you would like, or contact Rev. Hett directly at firstname.lastname@example.org for more information.
 You can also call and leave a message at 614 488.0681 ext 219.

 The labyrinth is an archetype, a divine imprint, found in all religious traditions in various forms around the world.
 By walking a replica of the Chartres labyrinth, laid in the floor of Chartres Cathedral in France around 1220, we are rediscovering a long-forgotten mystical tradition.

-The labyrinth has only one path so there are no tricks to it and no dead ends.
+The labyrinth has only one path in and one path out, so there are no tricks to it and no dead ends.
 The path winds throughout and becomes a mirror for where we are in our lives.
 It touches our sorrows and releases our joys.
 Walk it with an open mind and an open heart.

 Three stages of the walk